Esthetician Approved: 5 Ways to Master Sensitive, Sensitized Skin

 With harsh winters approaching, it’s important to keep up the hydration, especially with central heating and the strong wind.
 Marula oil is great at locking in moisturiser especially with a moisturiser on top.
 It is gentle enough that most sensitized skin types can use it easily and good because there is so much oleic acid, a skin penetrative oil that pulls everything that’s with it deep into layers of skin and locks moisture in.
 Using a mist that you use throughout the day can help with dehydration too.

-Don’t forget, Erin offers complimentary consultations via our Esthetician page, and knows that every sensitive, sensitized skin type reacts differently.
-Taking a slow, personalised approach, giving advice each step of the way is what she loves most about her job, so don’t be a stranger.
+Don’t forget, we offer complimentary consultations via our Esthetician page, and knows that every sensitive, sensitized skin type reacts differently.
+Taking a slow, personalised approach, giving advice each step of the way is what we love most, so don’t be a stranger.